malcolm-kee/intro-to-react-js/instructions/06-react-testing/react-testing.md

 It's common that you may want to keep Jest in watch mode while writing tests, so any change of the test will trigger a re-run and ensure the test is passed.

-To run jest in watch mode:
+To run Jest in watch mode:

 1. add a new npm script: `"test:watch": "jest --watch"`
 1. run `npm run test:watch`